 #3 Choose Wise Investments

-There are thousands of stocks, bonds, mutual funds, and ETFs available.
-You could spend hours evaluating these investments and still make an uninformed choice.
-On the other hand, you could discuss your investment decisions with an experienced financial advisor who has a system for narrowing down the wide array of options and matching them to your unique situation.
+There are thousands of investment options available for your retirement savings, so it takes a great deal of effort to identify the right ones.
+The fact is, you could spend hours evaluating your investment options and still make an uninformed choice.
+On the other hand, you could discuss your investments with an experienced financial advisor.
+The right advisor will have a system for choosing the securities that match your unique situation.

 #4 Build an Emergency Fund

-Everyone needs money set aside to handle the unexpected – like car trouble, home maintenance, or employment changes.
-This emergency cash gives you peace of mind and keeps you from going into debt or dipping into retirement savings to deal with an unplanned expense.
+An emergency fund is designed to help you save for the unexpected – like car trouble, home maintenance, or employment changes.
+This cash keeps you from going into debt or accessing retirement savings to pay for an unplanned expense.

 #5 Reduce High-Cost Debt